FartSound.net

 How many times does the average person fart per day?

-The average person farts about 14 times per day, though anywhere from 5 to 21 times is considered normal.
-This produces about 0.5 to 2 liters of gas daily.
-Women and men fart at roughly equal rates, despite common misconceptions.
+The average person farts about 14 times per day, though anywhere from 5 to 21 times is generally considered normal.
+That works out to roughly 0.5 to 2 liters of gas daily.
+Men and women fart at broadly similar rates.

 Why do farts smell bad?

 Only about 1% of fart gas actually smells.
-The odor comes from sulfur compounds like hydrogen sulfide and mercaptans, produced when gut bacteria break down proteins and sulfur-rich foods like eggs, meat, and cruciferous vegetables.
-The other 99% consists of odorless gases like nitrogen, oxygen, carbon dioxide, hydrogen, and methane.
+The odor comes from sulfur compounds such as hydrogen sulfide and mercaptans, produced when gut bacteria break down proteins and sulfur-rich foods like eggs, meat and cruciferous vegetables.
+The remaining 99% is made up of odourless gases like nitrogen, oxygen, carbon dioxide, hydrogen and methane.

 What foods make you fart the most?

-Beans, lentils, dairy products, cruciferous vegetables (broccoli, cabbage, Brussels sprouts), whole grains, carbonated beverages, and foods high in fructose or artificial sweeteners are the top gas producers.
-Check out our complete guide to gassy foods for detailed information and tips.
+Beans, lentils, dairy products, cruciferous vegetables (broccoli, cabbage, Brussels sprouts), whole grains, carbonated beverages and foods high in fructose or sugar alcohols are commonly cited as top gas producers.
+See our guide to gassy foods for details and tips.

 Is it healthy to hold in farts?

-While occasionally holding in gas won't harm you, regularly suppressing farts can lead to bloating, abdominal pain, and discomfort.
-The gas may also be reabsorbed and eventually expelled through your breath.
-It's healthier to let it out when you can, preferably in a socially appropriate setting.
+Occasionally holding in gas is unlikely to cause harm, but regularly suppressing farts can lead to bloating and abdominal discomfort.
+In most cases it is healthier to let gas pass when you can, in a socially appropriate setting.

 Why do some farts make noise and others don't?

-The sound depends on the gas velocity, the tightness of your anal sphincter, and the amount of gas released.
+The sound depends on the gas velocity, the tightness of the anal sphincter and the amount of gas released.
 Tighter muscles create higher-pitched sounds, while relaxed muscles produce lower tones.
 Silent farts usually involve slower gas release.
 Body position and clothing can also affect the acoustics.

 Can you light a fart on fire?